wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ![Sensitive information](../media/3-sensitive-info.png)

-Here’s a closer look at a few specific protections you can apply.

-- Apply encryption using a sensitivity label.
-- Prevent inappropriate sharing with Data Loss Prevention policies (DLP).
-- Protect data when it travels outside your org by using Microsoft Cloud App Security.

 ## Monitor and respond to threats
 There are two key activities in the “Monitor” phase of the information protection lifecycle.
 First, you need to **gain visibility** into all the events impacting your environment.
 Second, you need to **take action** or remediate, based on the event.